Expectant and Parenting Youth Conferences

 Please contact your social worker if you are an expectant or parenting youth and are interested in a WFFH placement.

-DCFS provides an Early Infant Supplement (EIS) monthly payment of $415.00 to pregnant youth in the 7th, 8th and 9th month of pregnancy, prior to the birth of the baby.
+The State of California provides an Expectant Parent Payment (EPP) in the amount of $900 per month for a total of $2,700.
+The EPP us available to expectant youth in the 7th, 8th and 9th month of pregnancy, prior to the birth of the baby.

-To receive EIS funds, provide a copy of an official medical record given to you by a health care provider, containing both verification of pregnancy and the Expected Delivery Date.
+To receive EPP, provide a copy of an official medical record given to you by a health care provider, containing both verification of pregnancy and the expected delivery date.
 If you are unable to provide your social worker with an official medical record containing the Expected Delivery Date, your social worker can help.

-- All items purchased with EIS funds are the personal property of the pregnant youth
+- All items purchased with EPP funds are the personal property of the pregnant youth

 As soon as your baby is born, and if the newborn remains under your care, your social worker will submit a referral to initiate Infant Supplement payments, as well as Medi-Cal coverage for your infant.
 If you are in out-of-home care, the Infant Supplement payments are provided to your caregiver in the amount of $900 per month, or $1,379 per month for group home/STRTP placements.